How To Apply - MBP Graduate Program

 For an application to be deemed 'complete', you are required to submit:

 - A letter of intent summarizing your academic achievements, special research interests, and any previous research-related experience.
-You are required to indicate up to 5 faculty member(s) whom you would like to work with in the letter.
 This component should be a maximum of 1.5 pages in length (1 inch page margins, 12 pt. font, single-spaced).

 - An updated resume or Curriculum Vitae (CV).

 - Contact information for two referees.
 Be sure to inform your referees that you are submitting an application and that the University of Toronto, School of Graduate Studies will be contacting them by e-mail.
+References must be sent from an institutional email address and not a personal email address.
 Letters of reference should be written by individuals who can comment on your academic and/or research abilities.
-The reference form is also available below.
+The reference form is available through the SGS application, and also available below.

 - Scanned copies of all university transcripts.
 For transcripts from recognized Canadian universities, applicants may upload an Adobe PDF file of their academic history from their university’s student web service, which includes the university’s grading legend and the applicant's name, in lieu of a scanned copy of a paper transcript.
 Keep in mind, the admissions committee may request an official hard copy of the transcript.
-Internal applicants do not need to send original University of Toronto transcripts as ROSI print-outs are acceptable.
+Internal applicants (those attending the University of Toronto) do not need to send original University of Toronto transcripts as ROSI print-outs are acceptable.

 Step 3 - Succesful applicants will attend an interview

-Once the SGS Application evaluations are completed (academic assessment, review of CV and reference letters), succesful applicants will be invited for an interview with select MBP Faculty.
+Once the evaluations are completed, successful applicants will be invited for an interview with select MBP Faculty.
 Applicants not selected for an interview will be declined admission.

-The purpose of the interview is to determine fit with labs/researchers who align with an applicants interests.
+The purpose of the interview is to determine fit with labs/researchers who align with an applicant's interests.
 Admission interviews are one-on-one and are completed by a selection of MBP researchers.
+A member of the admissions committee may also interview candidates.

 Interviewing faculty are matched with applicants based on: